jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/why.md

 ## Unstyled

-Fluid UI components are unstyled by default, allowing you to apply your own styles and design system without any interference.
+Fluid Primitives components are unstyled by default, allowing you to apply your own styles and design system without any interference.
 This approach promotes consistency across your application and makes it easier to adapt the components to your specific needs.
 Check out the [Styling Guide](/docs/core-concepts/styling).

 ## Accessibility

-Thanks to [Zag JS](https://zagjs.com/), Fluid UI components ship with built-in accessibility, ensuring that all users can interact with your application effectively.
+Thanks to [Zag JS](https://zagjs.com/), Fluid Primitives components ship with built-in accessibility, ensuring that all users can interact with your application effectively.
 This includes proper ARIA attributes, keyboard navigation, and focus management.